vsfarrar/seismic_wg1p6/README.md

 # Results Returned

-22 .csv files should be returned by the script:
+15 .csv files should be returned by the script:

-*  **\international-excluded**
-	* creates a folder with all of the above figure analyses, but with international students completely excluded from the analysis.
-The number of international students excluded can be found in the `n_missing_demographics` file.
-	* should contain 10 .csv files with the suffix `_no-international`

 * `advantages_by_offering`
-	* parses out demographic variables into a set of "advantages", ranging from 1 - 4 advantages, and gives summary statistics for each advantages group
+	* parses out demographic variables into a set of "advantages", ranging from 1 - 4 advantages, and gives summary statistics for each advantages group (advantage groups differ from SAI as they delineate specific advantages held, rather than number)

+* `advantages_by_offering_by_transfer`
+	* same as above, but also sorted by transfer status

+* `all_robust_model_outputs`
+	* returns model outputs (estimates, std.errors, statistics) for all robust models, including models with 1) all variables as main effects only, 2) main effects excluding GPAO, 3) grade anomaly as a dependent variable, 4) second-order interactions between all variables and GPAO, and 5) second-order interaction between GPAO and gender only.

 * `demographic_gaps_by_offering`
 	* for each demographic group (female, firstgen, ethnicode_cat, transfer, lowincomeflag, international) it returns the mean and sem grade for each group for each offering (term + section) of each course, as well as the number of students in that group.

+* `gaps_over_years`
+	* aggregates gaps by demographic variable by calendar year, so overall trends can be seen over time without identifying individual offerings

 * `mean_gpa_grade_difference_by_offering`
 	* returns the mean and SEM difference between 0 and 1 for demographic groups (gender,firstgen, transfer, lowincomeflag) in terms of prior gpa, GPAO and grade for each offering of each course.